About Visiting Trinity Cathedral

 Yes, very.
 Each Sunday morning, our congregation will hear at least three readings from the bible, which instructs us in salvation and spiritual growth.
 The bible is an essential source of authority, as are tradition and reason.
 In addition to prose narrative, the bible is rich in poetry, allegory, metaphor, and symbol.
 We believe it is misguided to treat the bible as a science textbook, a literalistic history, a patriotic manifesto, or a manual to attain material prosperity.

 Yes and no. The Episcopal Church is part of a global family of churches known as the Anglican Communion.
-These independent churches maintain relations with one another through their voluntary communion with the Archbishop of Canterbury, who is the chief bishop of England.
+These self-governing churches maintain relations with one another through their voluntary communion with the Archbishop of Canterbury, who is the chief bishop of England.
 Neither the Archbishop of Canterbury nor the British monarch has any governing authority over the Episcopal Church.

 Yes.
 In addition to other Anglican churches, the Episcopal Church is in full communion with the Evangelical Lutheran Church in America (ELCA) and several other churches.
 We also engage in dialogue and cooperation with a wide range of Christian and non-Christian groups.